Division of Zoning

 When an application for a permit is made to the City of Rochester, a zoning review is initiated, and an application for a Certificate of Zoning Compliance (CZC) is opened.
 Applicants are encouraged to schedule pre-application meetings for their projects as needed.

-Click here for the Permit application
+Click here for Zoning applications

 Zoning regulations determine the types of uses and development allowed in each zoning district, as well as many detailed aspects of a development, such as: